 Unfortunately, the sales function can often characterised by its day to day revenue focus, which tends to often result in a short-term, tactical decision-making mindset.
 Which at its best, results in lumpy performance and at its worst effects market share and customer trust as team members blindly execute.

-Why develop a sales strategy?
-5 reasons to consider.
+5 reasons to develop a sales strategy?

 - Provide clarity for your sales team